eilin/git-notes/README.md

 resolve merge conflicts with --theirs / --ours

 ## Amending Old Commits
+> **IMPORTANT** Never amend public commits as you will mess up other people's git histories.
 ### Amending HEAD
 Add changes to index and use `commit --amend` (with `-C` option to accept existing message).